 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
-Be sure to check with your program for individual policies and processes related to funding.
+Be sure to check with your program for individual policies and restrictions related to funding.

 - Students interested in becoming a Residence Hall House Fellow should view the information available at https://www.housing.wisc.edu/residencehalls-life-staff.htm.

 - Racial and ethnic minority students are encouraged to apply for the American Psychological Association Minority Fellowship Program.
-Information is available at http://www.apa.org/pi/mfp/contact.aspx.
+Information is available at https://www.apa.org/pi/mfp.